particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 If you would like to lower your block usage in a given month, please contact the [support team](https://support.particle.io)**.**

-## How Do I Create A Product For My Growth Plan Devices?
+## How do I create a product for my growth plan devices?

 Growth Plan devices are housed within an Organization.
 An Organization is space set aside for you in your Console **outside** of your Sandbox once you complete the Growth Plan transition process.
 You can read more about Organizations [here](/getting-started/products/organizations/).